ms-pavan/MOM-Automation/README.md

-MOM Application can be used to update daily status of Associates, get daily status mail
+Status Reporting and Tracking Tool can be used to update daily status of Associates, get daily status mail

 Additionally users can generate status reports with in a specified date range